Meet Elizabeth Hunter, Museum & Heritage Manager

 Quesnel has a rich history as a commercial centre on the famous Cariboo Wagon Road and the final stop for sternwheelers on the route to Barkerville.
 The museum tells the stories of the gold miners and the entrepreneurs that catered to them as they searched for fortune.

 The character of the town’s earliest inhabitants is eloquently captured in the portraits of C.D.
 Hoy and C.S.
 Wing and elders from the Chinese and Dakelh communities speak directly to visitors through filmed segments.
 Children enjoy scavenger hunts and hands-on activities in the discovery centre.
-A new feature will allow visitors to scan codes to access audio and video clips, slide shows and tidbits of historical information.
+Bring your smartphone to access bonus material by scanning QR codes.
 The museum also boasts a gift shop that features books about BC’s history or by local authors, as well as an array of gifts such as Quesnel clothing, jade jewellery, classic and modern toys, and aboriginal artwork.

 Request a Change to this Business